Are mortgage rates likely to fall in 2024? Here's what Freddie Mac predicts.

 The Federal Reserve has said it would rather keep rates high until inflation cools to about 2% on an annual basis, rather than risk cutting too early and fueling another round of price spikes.
 But as a result, borrowers have been whalloped with higher loan costs for everything from credit cards to mortgages.

-It's not only mortgage rates that have made home buying this spring a tough proposition for many Americans, particularly those in middle- or low-income brackets.
+It's not only mortgage rates that have made homebuying this spring a tough proposition for many Americans, particularly those in middle- or low-income brackets.
 Tight inventory and rising home prices are pushing some buyers out of the market, with the median U.S. home sale price hitting a record $383,725, according to Redfin.

 The cost of homeownership has grown so steep that it now takes a six-figure income to afford the typical home in the U.S., according to Zillow.
 For the first time in roughly two years, home prices did not fall in any of the nation's largest metro areas in April, Redfin said in a separate report.